 And these owners ultimately decide to kill the transformation project and invest their time and money elsewhere.
 But not without causing pain and grief to those involved.

 Which business transformation principles am I talking about?

-Over the years I’ve developed a list of key principles that must be observed to ensure that business transformations are successful.
+Over the years I have developed a list of key principles that must be observed to ensure that business transformations are successful.
 I use it as a checklist.
-Not every principle is equally important every time and of course my list has changed over the years.
+Not every principle is equally important every time and of course, my list has changed over the years.

-I have a small conceptual model that helped me derive these principles and that shows how they influence each other – I’ll share it with you now, but will not explain the details until my next post.
+I have a small conceptual model that helped me derive these principles and that shows how they influence each other – I will share it with you now, but will not explain the details until my next post.